 It’s nice to have a step to help you get into your Bronco.
-Especially if you’re planning on lifting it or investing in a big, grippy set of tires.
+Especially if you’re planning on installing a Bronco lift kit or investing in a big, grippy set of tires.
 That’s why these black side steps are so popular.
 Your shorter passengers will also appreciate it.

 The added texture makes it harder to slip off, even if your boots are wet.
 That’s a feature you’ll really appreciate the next time you’re balancing on ice or trying to escape a rainstorm.

 Alternatives are available in a variety of materials and finishes.
 Whether you prefer rugged steel or light aluminum, you can find side steps that perfectly suit your ride.
 Some options are even powered for the ultimate in style and luxury.

 3. Mirror Mounted Off-Road Light Kit

 Off-roading fun doesn’t have to stop when the sun goes down.
 At least not if you’re equipped with some off-road lights.
 These bright lights are designed to fully light up the trail ahead.

 In particular, people love the Ford Performance/Rigid 360 Series off-road lights.
 These two round lights mount conveniently on each of the side mirrors.
 They’re easy to adjust so you can point the light exactly where you need it.

 There is no shortage of great off-roading lights.
 Spotlights, underbody lights, and lightbars are all perfect for different types of off-roading.
 Combining a few of these can help you create the ultimate off-road lighting setup.